ecmwf/anemoi-inference/docs/inference/input-types.rst

 As shown above, some variables can belong to multiple categories.

-It is possible to specify different : The runner has now three :ref:`inputs <inputs>`, managing different categories of variables
+The runner has now three :ref:`inputs <inputs>`, managing different categories of variables

 -  ``input``: used to fetch the ``prognostics`` for the initial conditions (e.g. 2t in an atmospheric model).